 (5) On an appeal made under subsection (4) against a decision, the Commission must rehear the matter and may confirm the decision or set it aside and either substitute a decision the chief executive could make or order the chief executive to decide the matter again.

-[Section 60G inserted by No. 44 of 2008 s.
+[Section 60G inserted: No. 44 of 2008 s.
 39.]

 60H.
 Consequences of training contracts ceasing to have effect